Today's Mortgage Rates - 11/21/2024

 Personalize the results below to get your best mortgage rate

-Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by another eleven basis points (0.11%) to 6.09%, marching a 2023 Groundhog Day level.
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) increased by six basis points (0.06%) to 6.84%, remaining near mid-July levels.

-A 5/1 ARM might offer a homebuyer slightly lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs has not been all that expansive of late.
-The Mortgage Bankers Association reported that the initial fixed interest rate on a hybrid 5/1 ARM joined its fixed-rate siblings in decline, posting a nineteen basis points drop (0.19%) to 5.66%.
-The 43 basis point difference between the rate for a 30-year FRM and that for a 5/1 ARM is quite narrow, so an ARM may not be a very compelling choice for a potential homebuyer at present.
+A 5/1 ARM might offer a homebuyer slightly lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs is fairly narrow.
+The Mortgage Bankers Association reported that the initial fixed interest rate on a hybrid 5/1 ARM rose sharply this week, increasing by a twenty-eight basis points to 6.34% The current 50 basis point gap renders the choice of this ARM rather less compelling for homebuyers seeking a break on monthly payments compared to a long-term fixed-rate mortgage.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.